Wecky-Ng/Heart-Disease-AI-FYP/README.md

 - Never commit the `.env` file with real credentials to version control
 - For production, ensure you set up proper database credentials with limited permissions

+## Active Host

+This project is hosted on the following link: https://heart-disease-ai-fyp.vercel.app/